Researchers say most patients only use a portion of prescription painkillers after surgery, leaving the pills available to abuse by others.

 “The rate of casualties is so unprecedented that it’s almost impossible to look at the total number dead — and at the doctors and mothers and teachers and foster parents who survive them — and not wonder why the nation’s response has been so slow in coming and so impotently executed when it finally did,” Macy wrote in the prologue to her book.

-It started primarily by pharmaceutical company-led campaigns directed at an epidemic of untreated pain, dating back to the 1990s, and resulted in a five-fold increase in opioid overdose deaths since that time.
+It started primarily by pharmaceutical company-led campaigns directed at an epidemic of untreated pain, dating back to the 1990s, and resulted in a

 “For decades, surgeons and physicians have been trained that one of the measures of quality healthcare is adequate pain control,” Dr. Brent Boyett, chief medical officer with the addiction treatment center Pathway Healthcare, told Healthline.